EARLY YEARS FOUNDATION STAGE

 We provide the children with a rich language environment in all areas.
 We give lots of opportunities for speaking and listening activities which may be a child explaining to a group how they have made a model or sharing news from home, this supports the children’s developing understanding by connecting ideas and events.
 The children are encouraged to follow instructions and to ask and answer questions about their own experiences.
 We also understand the importance of giving a child their ‘thinking time’ to decide what they want to say and how to say it.

 We encourage the children to mark make in all areas using a range of resources which are often linked to our role play areas e.g. shopping lists, doctor’s notes, menu orders, tally charts etc. We also ensure that we provide opportunities for the children to mark make on a large scale to develop the muscle strength which is essential in building the stamina and control to write.
 We aim that the nursery children are able to write their own name when they move into reception and encourage this by using different media to support e.g. salt, sand, finger painting etc. We have regular phonic sessions for the nursery children with the focus on speaking, listening and beginning to hear and recognise initial sounds in words.
 In Reception, daily phonic sessions support the children’s growing skills for reading and writing.
 We want to encourage a love of books in the children and have a wide range of fiction and non-fiction books in the classroom for the children to access either independently or with their friends.
-We have a daily story telling session and also write and tell our own stories, sharing them with our friends and adults.
+We have a daily story telling session where the children are able to recognise the beginning, middle and end of the story and make predictions what might happen next.
+The children are also encouraged to write and tell their own stories, sharing them with their friends and adults.

-All the children are given opportunities to explore mathematics both inside and outside the classroom.
+Numerical Patterns All the children are given opportunities to explore mathematics both inside and outside the classroom; recognising the pattern of the counting system.
 The children are encouraged to use numbers and mathematical vocabulary in their independent activities.
 For the Reception children we have a weekly focus on a different strand of mathematics and the activities are designed for the children to embed their knowledge in a practical and fun way, encouraging the children to talk through their ideas with their friends and sharing the resources to demonstrate their understanding.
 The adults within the setting observe and support the children to secure their knowledge and also to extend and challenge them.

 This area of learning supports activities in art, music, movement, dance, role-play and design and technology.
 The children are encouraged to talk through their activity, adapting and modifying to achieve their desired result.
 Our aim is to give the children the skills of safely using tools, fixings, fastenings and paint mixing to enable them to independently explore, develop, adapt and use a wide range of media and materials.
 This also provides opportunities for sharing their thoughts and ideas.
 We value singing, music and role play in supporting other areas of the curriculum and also have designated music sessions where the children are able to explore the different sounds of instruments and create their own music and dance.